-Applications of Industrial Sensors Spring Semester

-Grade 11-12 Prerquisite: Intro to Programmable Controls
+Applications of Industrial Sensors (101900) Grade 11-12 Spring Semester Prerequisite: Intro to Programmable Controls, pass Concepts of Electronics)

 - Course Information Description: An advanced course designed to inform students of the theory and applications of many sensing devices commonly used in industrial automated or instrumentation environments.
-Students will learn the function as well as the application of common types of discrete operating proximity sensors including optical, inductive, capacitive and ultrasonic sensing devices.
+Students will learn the function as all as the application of common types of discrete operating proximity sensors including optical, inductive, capacitive and ultrasonic sensing devices.
 Students will also learn the function and application of their analog counterparts used for precise distance and displacement measurements.
 Applications for force and air pressure sensing devices are covered as well. - Purpose/Goals Identify physical principles and limitations of industrial sensors.
 Select sensors for use in various industrial applications.
 Install various industrial sensors into a system. - Target Population Anyone seeking knowledge of sensing and switching devices used in industrial automated systems. - This will be taught Dual credit with Central Community College INDT 2410 Application of Industrial Sensors, 3 credit hours.